whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 "Following a leader" happens when people like the leader's directions.
 There is no threat involved.
 For example, the crowds of people who listened to Jesus _followed_ his spiritual leadership without any pressure or coercion because they valued his teachings and service, but they were forced to _obey_ Roman authorities whose leadership they didn't like, because they were threatened with punishment for disobeying.

 So how can a nation have leadership if no one obeys?
-It's simple: they _choose_ the leader whose direction they value, and if that leader begins to disappoint them, they choose a different leader.
+It's simple: they _choose_ the leader whose direction they value, and if that leader begins to disappoint them, they choose a different one.
 As Haudenosaunee man Segwalise said, the leaders are "there by the will of the people and when they don't perform, the will of the people will remove them."[xxx-original instructions|a democracy based on peace]

 Thus people in healthy nations _choose whom to follow, and only follow as long as they value the leader's direction._ This allows them to have strong leaders, but no rulers.